 A self-supporting 501(c)3 nonprofit organization, the Museum engages, educates and enlightens people about California’s rich history and unique contributions to the world through ideas, innovation, the arts and culture.
 Through engaging, interactive exhibits and events, the Museum inspires visitors to make their own mark on history.

 A core program of the Museum is civic education, and a special focus is placed on serving the young people who will become the voters, decision makers and leaders of California in the new millennium.
 Approximately 50,000 students from all over the state visit the Museum annually for an engaging educational experience.

 Exhibits & Programs

-Exhibits are designed to educate and inspire men, women and children about California’s rich history and its impact on the world.
+Exhibits and programs are designed to educate and inspire men, women and children about California’s rich history and its impact on the world.